 • successful performance results from the cooperative efforts of individuals with different learning styles;

-• it is always prudent to hone skills already acquired to retain to improve them;
+• it is always prudent to hone skills already acquired to improve them;

 • good sportsmanship and good citizenship comprise the same values;